-There are nine (9) government-sponsored languages spoken in Ghana supported by the Bureau of Ghana languages which was established in 1951.
+There are nine (9) government-sponsored languages spoken in Ghana supported by the Bureau of Ghana languages which were established in 1951.
 At the period when Ghanaian languages were used for primary education, these languages were used which belongs to the Niger-Congo language family.

-Akan is part of the Kwa languages of the Niger-Congo region and also the most widely used with 45.3% of the ethnic group.
-The Akan is made of four dialects, viz: Akuapem Twi, Asante Twi, Fante and Nzema.
+This is part of the Kwa languages of the Niger-Congo region and also the most widely used with 45.3% of the ethnic group.
+The Akan is made up of four dialects, viz: Akuapem Twi, Asante Twi, Fante and Nzema.
 However, among these dialects only three are officially recognized; Akuapem Twi, Asante Twi and Fante.

-Éwé besides being a Ghana language is also spoken in Togo and Benin with a trace of it in west Nigeria.
-The Ewe is a Gbe language, part of Volta-Niger branch of the Niger-Congo family with increasing population of about 2,250,000 in Ghana(2003).
+Besides being a Ghana language, Éwé is also spoken in Togo and Benin with a trace of it in western Nigeria.
+Ewe is a Gbe language, part of Volta-Niger branch of the Niger-Congo family with increasing population of about 2,250,000 in Ghana(2003).

-Dangme, also known as Adangme is spoken in Greater Accra (Ghana), in south-east Ghana and Togo.
-Classified as one of the Ga-Dangme lanuages within the Kwa branch.
-The language is largely spoken by population of about 800,000 (2004) and the dialects include: Ada, Krobo, Ningo, Gbugbla, Osu, Shai.
+Also known as Adangme is spoken in Greater Accra (Ghana), in south-east Ghana and Togo.
+Classified as one of the Ga-Dangme languages within the Kwa branch.
+The language is largely spoken by a population of about 800,000 (2004) and the dialects include Ada, Krobo, Ningo, Gbugbla, Osu, Shai.

-Dagaare Is a maternal language of the Dagaaba people in Ghana and Burkina Faso with a growing population of about 1,000000 since 2003.
-It’s a language spoken in the Upper West Region of Ghana, There are no known dialect attached to Dagaare language.
+Dagaare is a maternal language of the Dagaaba people in Ghana and Burkina Faso with a growing population of about 1,000000 since 2003.
+It’s a language spoken in the Upper West Region of Ghana, There is no known dialect attached to Dagaare language.

-Ga is the name of the tribe and a Kwa language which is a part of the Niger- Gongo family and closely related to Adangme and together they form the Ga – Dangme branch within Kwa.
-Ga is spoken in the south-eastern Ghana, in and around the capital, Accra.
-Although English is the official language of Ghana, Ga is one of the languages in which the Bureau of Ghana Languages publishes material.
+Ga is the name of the tribe and a Kwa language which is a part of the Niger- Gongo family and closely related to Adangme and together they form Ga – Dangme branch within Kwa.
+Ga is spoken in south-eastern Ghana, in and around the capital, Accra.
+Although English is the official language of Ghana, Ga is one of the languages in which the Bureau of Ghana Language publishes material.